 Symptoms of a Fractured Vertebrae

 People can experience a variety of symptoms if they have one or multiple compression fractures.
 Additionally, spinal compression fractures can range from tiny, painless cracks over time to major cracks and vertebral damage that happens suddenly.
 Slight, gradual damage to the vertebrae will certainly result in more mild back pain.
 Meanwhile, major and sudden spine fractures will certainly result in debilitating pain.
-Listed below are some of the most common symptoms of a fractured vertebrae:
+Listed below are some of the most common symptoms of a fractured vertebra:

 - Sudden, severe pain in your back following an accident or intense movement